 How are animal feet like ours?
 How are they different?

 Different animals use different parts of their feet for getting around.
-Some animals walk on the entire foot while some walk on their toenails or hooves.
+Some animals walk on their entire foot, while some walk on their toenails or hooves.
 A third group walks on their toes.
 Can you tell by looking at these photos?
 Here is the breakdown:

-A. Primates, including humans, bears, raccoons, rodents, rabbits and kangaroos walk on the entire sole of their foot.
+- Primates, including humans, bears, raccoons, rodents, rabbits, and kangaroos walk on the entire sole of their foot.

-B. Horses, cattle, donkeys, reindeer, zebras and deer walk on their toes or hooves.
+- Horses, cattle, donkeys, reindeer, zebras and deer walk on their toes, or hooves.
 Hooves are made of keratin that is the same material that our toenails and hair are made of.
-Hooves can be solid like a horse’s or cloven, or split into two or three sections.
+Hooves can be solid like a horse’s or cloven or split into two or three sections.

-C. Birds, cats, dogs, wolves, hippopotami and elephants walk on their toes.
+- Birds, cats, dogs, wolves, hippopotami, and elephants walk on their toes.
 These latter animals tend to move quickly “springing” off their toes.
 Elephants don’t exactly “spring” off their toes, but they do walk on their tiptoes.
 Interestingly, despite their size and weight, they barely leave footprints.
 Elephants can sense the approach of other animals through vibrations in the ground.

 In some cases, a foot may be designed for multiple purposes.
 A polar bear’s foot is covered in hair for warmth and to grip ice and snow.
 Their long claws work to assist when pulling themselves up on ice or digging snow caves, but these sharp claws are also used for attacking prey or fighting off other bears.
 A polar bear’s front paws are slightly webbed for swimming, and their large pads balance their weight on the ice making it easy to traverse without falling through!
 Many different forms serving different functions.